 - A stash of treats (bribes encouraged)

-- Rear-leg height—groin crease to paw pad.
+- Rear-leg height, groin crease to paw pad.

-- Body length—top of shoulder to base of tail.
+- Body length, top of shoulder to base of tail.

-- Hip width—edge to edge across the backside.
+- Hip width, edge to edge across the backside.

 Jot each number down the second you read it.
 Guess later and you risk a lopsided dog wheel chair that rubs the belly raw.

-- Follow the size chart like it’s gospel—round up, never down.
+- Follow the size chart like it’s gospel, round up, never down.

 - Add stirrups for paralyzed paws or belly belts for extra-long backs.

-- Double-check return policies—minor tweaks sometimes mean swapping a harness.
+- Double-check return policies, minor tweaks sometimes mean swapping a harness.

-First-Time Assembly
+Assembly Guide

 Most dog wheelchairs ship half-built.
 Expect to: